Renew-S/ai-workplace-companion/README.md

 The goal of the **AI Workplace Productivity Assistant** is to demonstrate how AI can be integrated into a modern productivity platform to help professionals:

-* Communicate more effectively.
+* ✉️ Communicate more effectively.
-* Organize their workload.
+* 📋 Organize their workload.
-* Prioritize important tasks.
+* 🎯 Prioritize important tasks.
-* Create schedules.
+* 📅 Create daily and weekly schedules.
-* Get workplace assistance.
+* 💬 Receive workplace assistance.
+* 🕘 Review previous activity.
+* ⚙️ Customize their experience.
+* 🌐 Access real-time information when desired.
-* Save time on repetitive tasks.
+* ⏱️ Save time on repetitive workplace tasks.

-**AI-powered productivity, designed around the modern workplace.**
+> **AI-powered productivity, designed around the modern workplace.**